MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/simulate-in-browser.md

 ![Cordova Simulate: Network pane](media/vs-taco-2017-cordova-simulate/figure-19.png)

+> [!NOTE]
-> **Note:** This setting doesn't do anything to affect the network performance of the Cordova Simulate browser, it merely changes what the Cordova Network Information plugin reports as the current connection type.
+> This setting doesn't do anything to affect the network performance of the Cordova Simulate browser, it merely changes what the Cordova Network Information plugin reports as the current connection type.

 ### <a id="non-supported-plugins"></a>Dealing With Non-supported Plugins